François Mitterrand

 François Maurice Adrien Marie Mitterrand (Note: /ˈmiːtərɒ̃/ or /ˈmɪt-/, /USalsoˌmiːtɛˈrɒ̃, -ˈrɑːn(d)/; /fr/.)
-(26 October 1916 – 8 January 1996) was a French politician and statesman who served as President of France from 1981 to 1995, the longest holder of that position in the history of France.
-As a former Socialist Party First Secretary, he was the first left-wing politician to assume the presidency under the Fifth Republic.
+(26 October 1916 – 8 January 1996) was President of France from 1981 to 1995.
+He was the first left-wing politician to assume the presidency under the Fifth Republic, successfully remaining in office longer than any other republican head of state in French history.

 Due to family influences, Mitterrand started his political life on the Catholic nationalist right.
 He served under the Vichy regime during its earlier years.
 Subsequently, he joined the Resistance, moved to the left, and held ministerial office several times under the Fourth Republic.
 Mitterrand opposed Charles de Gaulle's establishment of the Fifth Republic.
 Although at times a politically isolated figure, he outmanoeuvred rivals to become the left's standard bearer in the 1965 and 1974 presidential elections, before being elected president in the 1981 presidential election.
 He was re-elected in 1988 and remained in office until 1995.

-Mitterrand invited the Communist Party into his first government, which was a controversial decision at the time.
-However, the Communists were boxed in as junior partners and, rather than taking advantage, saw their support eroded, eventually leaving the cabinet in 1984.